-The United States Department of Education (ED) has approved a delegation agreement with the California Department of Education (CDE) that authorizes the CDE, as the cognizant agency, to establish indirect cost rates for California's local educational agencies (LEAs).
+The United States Department of Education (ED) has approved a delegation agreement with the California Department of Education (CDE) that authorizes the CDE to establish indirect cost rates for California's local educational agencies (LEAs).
 Following is pertinent information concerning the agreement:

 Type of Indirect Cost Rate: Fixed Rate (with a carry-forward provision)

 - Indirect Cost Rate Category: Restricted (computed per 34 Code of Federal Regulations (CFR) 76.564)

 - Term Covered by the Rate: Indirect cost rates cover a one-year period and are calculated and approved annually.